Admissions requirements - Domestic

 Multiple Mini Interview (MMI)

 Monash uses the Multiple Mini Interview (MMI) for the selection of students.
 MMI Stations comprise a series of scenarios and associated questions focusing on an applicant’s:

 - critical thinking

 - ethical reasoning

-The MMI consists of eight sequential interview 'stations'.
-At each station, the applicant will be interviewed for eight minutes followed by two minutes for scoring and changeover (ie ten minutes per station) with a 'circuit’ taking 90-100 minutes to complete.
+The MMI consists of six sequential interview 'stations'.
+At each station, the applicant will have two minutes reading time with the scenario and will then be interviewed for eight minutes (i.e. ten minutes per station) with a 'circuit’ taking 60-70 minutes to complete.

-Applicants will be invited (via email) to attend the MMI which will be held at Clayton campus.
-Selection for an interview is based on a combination of both UCAT and ATAR scores.
+Applicants will be invited (via email) to participate in the MMI which will be online.
+Only a set number of applicants will be invited for an interview and this selection will be based on a ranking of their UCAT (December round) or UCAT and aggregate score (January round).

 Only those applicants who attend an interview will remain in the final ranked list to be eligible for a place.